CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 CPU and GPU versions of Gromacs 2023.1 have been installed on LUMI.
 Notably, the GPU-enabled module is the official hipSYCL version, which has improved significantly in terms of performance since the previous releases.
-The LUMI-G instrucions on the [Gromacs application page](../../../apps/gromacs/#example-batch-script-for-lumi-single-gcd) have also been updated and the
+The LUMI-G instructions on the [Gromacs application page](../../../apps/gromacs/#example-batch-script-for-lumi-single-gcd) have also been updated and the
 [tutorial on running multi-simulations](../tutorials/gromacs-throughput.md)